-Saint Patrick’s Day, a holiday everybody knows through parades, green beer and lots of Irish music!
+Saint Patrick’s Day, a holiday everybody knows through parades, litres worth of beer and lots of Irish music!
 It is the perfect way to welcome spring!
-Of course this is also a big deal in Berlin.
+Of course, this is also a big deal in Berlin.
 Every reason to party is a good one.
-While many know the holiday, few people actually know why it is celebrated.
+While many of you will know the holiday, few people actually know why it is celebrated.

 Who is St. Patrick?

 The fact that you party on Saint Patrick’s Day is clear to all.
 The question is, do those party animals know who Saint Patrick is?
 The Irish holiday exists because of him after all.
-He was a famous saint and people loved him so much that he is remembered every year with beer and parades.
-(1)
+He was a famous saint and people loved him so much that he is remembered in March every year with beer and parades across the world.

 Saint Patrick isn’t actually Irish.
 He was born in Roman Britain.
-The first time he ever landed on Irish soil was as a slave.
-Someone kidnapped him on the streets when he was just a teenager.
+The first time he ever landed on Irish soil was as a slave, as someone kidnapped him on the streets when he was just a teenager.
 During his time as a slave he turned to God to find hope in prayers.
-Later in life he escaped Ireland and reunited with his family once more.
+Later on in his life, he managed to escape Ireland and reunite with his family once more.

 Once Saint Patrick finished his priesthood education he decided to return to Ireland.
 He wanted to spread the word of God through Christianity.
-Saint Patrick’s Day is essentially a day to celebrate all that Saint Patrick did for the Irish, more than a 1000 years ago.
-(2)(3)
+Saint Patrick’s Day is essentially a day to celebrate all that Saint Patrick did for the Irish more than a 1000 years ago.

 How St. Paddy’s came to be